BlastOfMihh/ComputationalThinking/README.md

 | `gemini`   | Add API key to `ml/api_key.txt`                                         |

 First run generates embeddings for all books (~5 min).
 Cached for subsequent runs.

----

-notes for me :

-is to lower case actually relevant?? in practice